COVIDExposureIndices/COVIDExposureIndices/README.md

 These indices are reported in a [state-level file](dex_data/state_dex.csv), a [CBSA-level file](dex_data/cbsa_dex.csv), and a [county-level file](dex_data/county_dex.csv).
 For a codebook and tips on downloading and processing these data, please read the [notes for users](documentation/DEX_notes.md).
 For a full description of how we compute the DEX measures, please read the [DEX documentation PDF](documentation/DEX.pdf).

+State-level density DEX and residential DEX values through 3 June 2020 are available in the [archive](archive) folder.
+See Appendix C of [the manuscript](CDGHW.pdf) for details of these indices.

 ## Further information and feedback